 FAFSA and the CSS Profile: What are they and how do they work?

-Understand how your family’s financial situation is weighted in the FAFSA, how financial aid eligibility is determined and strategies to consider before your student applies for financial aid.
+Understand how financial aid eligibility is determined and what to consider before your student submits the FAFSA.

 For many students and families, having some type of financial aid is important to help pay for education.
 A critical first step in procuring this aid — whether it be merit- or need-based — is submitting the FAFSA.

-The FAFSA (Free Application for Federal Student Aid) is the universal application required by every higher education institution for students to obtain federal aid, including loans, grants and work-study jobs.
-While it can be stressful to navigate, the FAFSA should be filled out by all students regardless of their parents’ income.
+The FAFSA is the universal application required by every higher education institution for students to obtain federal aid, including loans, grants and work-study jobs.
+While you may need to set aside time to complete the FAFSA, it should be filled out by all students regardless of their parents’ income.

-Work with your Ameriprise financial advisor to understand how the FAFSA works and evaluate strategies as you save for education and before you apply for potential aid.
+Work with your Ameriprise financial advisor to evaluate strategies as you save for education and before you apply for potential aid.

 In this article

-• Expected family contribution (EFC), which is an estimate of the family’s financial strength, not a prediction of what the family is expected to pay.
-(In fact, starting in July 2023, the EFC will be renamed the Student Aid Index to reflect its role more accurately in aid calculations.)
+• A Student Aid Index (SAI), which is an estimate of the family’s financial strength, not a prediction of what the family is expected to pay.
+The Student Aid Index number is determined by a formula that considers a family’s size, assets and income.

-2. The government generates a Student Aid Report and sends these results to the schools listed in the student’s FAFSA application.
+2. The government generates a Student Aid Report and Student Aid Index.
+They then send these results to the schools listed in the student’s FAFSA application.

 Why all students should complete the FAFSA

-Even if you think your income is too high for your student to receive financial aid, they should still complete the FAFSA.
+Even if you think your income is too high for your student to receive financial aid, your family should still complete the FAFSA.

 Here’s why: